Two-page PDF lesson plan and Word document worksheets

 Invite your students to follow the journey from Greek philosophy to quantum mechanics to unravel the mysteries of matter and blur the lines between chemistry and physics.

-This lesson begins with ‘indivisible’ atoms, before breaking them apart first into protons, neutrons and electrons and then into quarks which exist in six intriguing ‘flavours’.
+This lesson begins with ‘indivisible’ atoms.
+You’ll then break them apart into protons, neutrons and electrons, then into quarks.
+These exist in six intriguing ‘flavours’.

 How many baryons can your students make, and identify, to create your own ‘particle zoo’?